 Common sense is the number one deterrent

-Things like keeping your travel documents, money, credit cards, phones and other valuables on your person or at a secure location.
-As mentioned, bigger towns like our capital Ljubljana are safe to stroll around in, but that doesn’t mean that you should push your luck by venturing into areas too far from the centre.
-Streetwise behaviour like not attracting attention to yourself or causing unnecessary mayhem will always get you through safely.
+Things like keeping your travel documents, money, credit cards, phones, and other valuables on your person or at a secure location.
+As mentioned, bigger towns like our capital Ljubljana are safe to stroll around in, but that doesn’t mean that you should push your luck by venturing into areas too far from the center.
+Streetwise behavior like not attracting attention to yourself or causing unnecessary mayhem will always get you through safely.